bitnami-labs/sealed-secrets/README.md

 ### Operator Framework

-Install Sealed Secrets as Kubernetes Operator via the Operator Lifecyle Manager of your cluster.
+Install Sealed Secrets as Kubernetes Operator via the Operator Lifecycle Manager of your cluster.
 The `Sealed Secrets Operator (Helm)` is published at [OperatorHub.io](https://operatorhub.io/operator/sealed-secrets-operator-helm) for Kubernetes, as community operator in OpenShift's integrated OperatorHub or at the [GitHub repository](https://github.com/disposab1e/sealed-secrets-operator-helm) of the project.

 NOTE: the sealed secrets operator is an independently maintained project, so please contact the maintainers directly for support, help or [documentation](https://sealed-secrets-operator-helm.readthedocs.io/en/latest/).